idmc-labs/helix-server/docs/main/description.md

 ![IDU Widget](https://s3-ap-southeast-1.amazonaws.com/tc-codimd/uploads/331ae676863e494e83598e719.png)

 - Shows IDU map data with filters for monthly queries and a carousel for latest updates.
-- Use parameter `page=idu-map` to select this widget
+- Use parameter `page=idu-map` to select this widget.
 - **Parameters:**
     - iso3